skeeto/skeeto.github.com/_posts/2007-09-02-octave-mandel.markdown

 end
 ~~~

-~~You may need to comment out the `waitbar` line if you do not have
+<del>You may need to comment out the `waitbar` line if you do not have
 [Octave-Forge][forge] installed properly (as is the case with Octave
 2.9 on Debian as of this writing) or at all.
 You will also need
-Octave-Forge if you want to use the image functions described below.~~
+Octave-Forge if you want to use the image functions described
-(*This information is out of date.*)
+below.</del> (*This information is out of date.*)

 You can find the same code all over the Internet for many different
 languages.
 The advantage with Octave is that it knows about complex